jamesdellinger/ios-nanodegree-swift-problem-set/README.md

 ![Platform iOS](https://img.shields.io/badge/nanodegree-iOS-blue.svg)

-This repository contains the Swift Problem Set project in Udacity's iOS Nanodegree.
+This repository contains the Swift Problem Set project for the Swift for Beginners Course in Udacity's iOS Nanodegree.